alchemyplatform/aa-sdk/site/packages/aa-alchemy/middleware/withAlchemyGasManager.md

 # WithAlchemyGasManager

-The `WithAlchemyGasManager` package contains middleware to easily leverage the Alchemy Rundler (an [EIP-4337 Bundler](https://eips.ethereum.org/EIPS/eip-4337)), and Alchemy Gas Manager (an [EIP-4337 Paymaster](https://eips.ethereum.org/EIPS/eip-4337)).
+`withAlchemyGasManager` is a middleware method you can use to easily leverage the Alchemy Gas Manager (an [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337) Paymaster) for sponsoring user operations.

 ## Usage